mr-samsquash/goguardian-checker/README.md

 * `goguardian.py` — main script.

+## How Did You Do This?

+GoGuardian exposes the latest version at https://ext.goguardian.com/stable.xml.

 ## Notes

 * The script relies on an API key (`AUTH_KEY`) defined in the file.
 Replace it with your own if necessary.